-Actions to safeguard the wellbeing of men, women, boys and girls and prevent harm, abuse or exploitation is at the core of what we do.
-The safeguarding of children is a key element of our Code and this policy seeks to ensure that we integrate robust mechanisms to prevent and mitigate the risk of harm to and abuse of children.
+Concern believes that children deserve particular protection given their potential vulnerability to specific risks.
+Therefore, the safeguarding of children is a key element of our Code and this policy seeks to ensure that we integrate robust mechanisms to prevent and mitigate the risk of harm to and abuse of children.